bagder/daniel.haxx.se/about.md

 Amiga.
 In that same year - when I was 20 years old and moved into my first apartment I shared with my brother - I debuted in the IT industry professionally by starting that job at IBM.
-I worked with RS/6000 machines and IBM's Unix flavor called AIX.
+I worked with RS/6000 machines and IBM's Unix flavor is called AIX.
 This was my first introduction to Unix and C and wow, I was immediately hooked and fascinated by the unix concepts.
 "Unix is the future!"
-I said to my girlfriend then (she would later become the Mrs. Stenberg I'm married to today), who of course had no any idea what I was talking about.
+I said to my girlfriend then (she would later become the Mrs.
+Stenberg I'm married to today), who of course had no idea what I was talking about.
 I learned all this new stuff primarily through man pages.
-My actual work was probably called something like system installation and setup of RS/6000 machines that arrived to us to get customized and polished before they were sent out to customers.
+My actual work was probably called something like “system installation and setup” of RS/6000 machines that arrived to us to get customized and polished before they were sent out to customers.

 ## IBM

 At IBM, I learned that there were lots of free source code for programs available.
-That there is a super cool editor called Emacs which you can do anything with.
+There is a super cool editor called Emacs which you can do anything with.
 Much of the inspiration and ideas for FrexxEd which we continued to work on I got through my discoveries and lessons with Emacs on that job.
 Emacs on the Amiga existed too, but it did not really come to justice there and we thought that we could do better in the (somewhat limited compared to the big unix machines of the times) Amiga environment.

 ## FrexxEd